-The Samurai Ninja Museum Shinjuku brings the Maikoya experience to Tokyo's most electric district.
-Operated by the same team behind the top-rated Asakusa flagship and the Kyoto branch, the Shinjuku location is the network's adults-first venue — live sword demonstration shows, samurai armor try-on, and ninja shuriken throwing, set against the backdrop of Kabukicho and five minutes from Shinjuku Gyoen, the 58-hectare national garden built on a Tokugawa samurai estate that most visitors walk past without knowing what it once was.
+The Samurai Ninja Museum Shinjuku brings the Maikoya experience to central Tokyo.
+Operated by the same team behind the top-rated Asakusa flagship and the Kyoto branch, the Shinjuku location runs the same hands-on format: an English guided tour, samurai armor try-on, and ninja shuriken throwing.
+It sits two minutes from Shinjuku-sanchome Station and a few minutes from Shinjuku Gyoen, the 58-hectare national garden built on a Naitō samurai estate that most visitors walk past without knowing what it once was.

 What to Expect at the Samurai Ninja Museum Shinjuku

 The Shinjuku branch runs the Maikoya format that has earned the network its reputation across three cities: an English-speaking guide walks visitors through the social world of the samurai and ninja, with hands-on activities that make the history physical rather than passive.
-What distinguishes Shinjuku is the show layer — live sword demonstrations that turn warrior technique into something closer to theater, without sacrificing the historical substance that makes Maikoya's approach work.
+The 30-minute guided tour starts every 15 minutes, with armor try-on and shuriken throwing included, after which guests explore at their own pace.

 Samurai Armor Try-On